tillitis/dev-tillitis/hugo/content/protocol/_index.md

 response frame, with a header indicating a data length of 128 bytes, is 128+1 bytes in length.

-Note that the ID in a response MUST be the same ID as was present in the header of the command being responded to.
+Note that the ID in a response **must** be the same ID as was present in the header of the command being responded to.

-### Response frame examples
+### Response Frame Examples

-Note that these examples mostly don't take into account that the first byte in the data (following the response header byte) typically is occupied by the particular app or FW response code, so there is 1 byte less available for the "payload" of the response.
+Note that most of the examples below do not take into account that the particular app or FW response request typically occupies the first byte in the data (following the frame header byte), which makes 1 byte less available for actual response content.

 * 0x01: A successful command to the HW in the interface_fpga, which responds with four bytes of data.
 For example the interface_fpga